AegirAexx/flutter_weather_app/README.md

 A simple front-end weather forecast client.
 It uses the OpenWeatherMap WeatherAPI to provide data.
 The client is written in Dart using the Flutter SDK framework.

-It was developed for Android 9 and not tested on any iOS device.
+It was developed for Android 9 and tested on an emulated Pixel XL.

-__SCREEN SHOTS__

 ## Dependencies:
 Besides what comes included when executing `flutter create`, I've added a few more packages from [pub.dev](https://pub.dev/):